 President & CEO

-Teri Nicholas is president and CEO of BC Children’s Hospital Foundation, one of British Columbia’s largest charities.
-The foundation supports the work of BC Children’s Hospital, Sunny Hill Health Centre for Children, and the Child & Family Research Institute.
-Since joining the foundation in January 2011, Teri has been leading a $200-million capital campaign in support of the construction of a new BC Children’s Hospital, a $683-million project.
-Teri’s emphasis is on winning broad community support for, and on building awareness of, a project that will transform the delivery of pediatric care in BC.
-Under her leadership the foundation has raised in excess of $152 million to date, with the support of thousands of individuals and organizations.
+Teri Nicholas is president & CEO of BC Children’s Hospital Foundation, one of British Columbia’s largest charities.
+The foundation supports the work of BC Children’s Hospital, its research institute and Sunny Hill Health Centre for Children.
+Teri joined the foundation in January 2011 and led the organization to the completion of a $200-million capital campaign, the Campaign for BC Children, to support the construction of a new BC Children’s Hospital - a $683-million project that will transform the delivery of care to children in communities around the province.
+Teri’s leadership and emphasis on winning broad community support for, and on building awareness of, this project helped to bring the campaign to its successful conclusion in November 2013.

-Prior to joining the foundation, Teri held the position as the CEO of Family Services of Greater Vancouver for 10 years.
-Teri has over 30 years of senior leadership experience in the not-for-profit social-service sector – working closely with advocacy groups, community agencies, funders and major donors, and with federal, provincial and municipal government at senior levels.
-Throughout her career, Teri has contributed her time and talents to many not-for-profit organizations provincially and nationally and has developed and implemented a range of services for marginalized populations in the Lower Mainland.
+Prior to joining the foundation, Teri held the position of CEO at Family Services of Greater Vancouver for 10 years.
+Teri has over 30 years of senior leadership experience in the not-for-profit social-service sector, working closely with advocacy groups, community agencies, funders and major donors, and with the federal, provincial and municipal governments at senior levels.
+Throughout her career, Teri has contributed her time and talents to many not-for-profit organizations provincially and nationally, and has developed and implemented a range of services for marginalized populations in the Lower Mainland.

-"It's rewarding to see the positive impact community support for BC Children's, Sunny Hill and the Child & Family Research Institute has on individual children.
+"It's rewarding to see the positive impact community support for BC Children's, Sunny Hill and the Research Institute has on individual children.
 It’s even more rewarding to know that the beneficiaries of the work we’re doing here are children, families and society as a whole."

-Knut Nordlie joined the Foundation in 1995 and is responsible for all the financial, administrative and daily operating activities of the Foundation.
+Hitesh Kothary joined the foundation in 2015 and is responsible for all financial, legal and administrative activities of the foundation.